-- Children 3 to 5: On the Household sheet, note down the child's name, age, whether they are attending Kachi or any other form of pre-school centre.
-We will NOT test children who are under 5 years of age. - Ask all children in this age group their current schooling status, meaning whether the child is currently enrolled in kachi or any other school, dropped out of school or was never enrolled in any school. - Ask each enrolled child whether they had to miss school for 4 or more continuous days in the past schooling month. - Ask all (enrolled and dropped out) children if they take any private supplementary tuition (paid classes in addition to regular school). - Also ask the enrolled children if they go to the specific school which you have/will be surveying - Children 5 to 16: On the Household sheet, note down the child's name, age, gender and all other details. - Ask the current schooling status of each child, i.e. whether the child is currently enrolled in school, dropped out of school or was never enrolled in any school. - o If the child is enrolled then note down the class which the child is attending at the time of the survey and the type of school each child is going to, i.e. government, private, madrasah or any other type of school. - Ask each enrolled child whether they had to miss school for 4 or more continuous days in the past schooling month. - o Ask all (enrolled and dropped out) children if they ever went to any form of pre-school centre. - Ask all (enrolled and dropped out) children if they take any private supplementary tuition (paid classes in addition to regular school). - Also ask the enrolled children if they go to the specific school which you have/will be surveying.
+- Children 3 to 5: On the household sheet, note down child's name, age, whether they are attending Kachi or any other form of pre-school centre.
+We will NOT test children who are under 5 years of age. - Ask all children in this age group their current schooling status, meaning whether the child is currently enrolled in kachi or any other school, dropped out of school or was never enrolled in any school. - Ask all (enrolled and dropped out) children if they take any private supplementary tuition (paid classes in addition to regular school). - Also ask the enrolled children if they go to the specific school which you have/will be surveying. - Children 5 to 16: On the household sheet, note down child's name, age, gender and all other details. - Ask the current schooling status of each child, i.e. whether the child is currently enrolled in school, dropped out of school or was never enrolled in any school. - o If the child is enrolled then note down the class which the child is attending at the time of the survey and the type of school each child is going to, i.e. government, private, madrassah or any other type of school. - Ask all (enrolled and dropped out) children if they take any private supplementary tuition (paid classes in addition to regular school).

-- All children in this age group (5 to 16) will be tested in basic reading, arithmetic and English.
+- Also ask the enrolled children if they go to the specific school which you have/will be surveying. - All children in this age group (5 to 16) will be tested in basic reading, Arithmetic and English.
 (We know that younger children will not be able to read much or do sums but still follow the same process for all children so as to keep the process uniform).
-Ensure that the child is comfortable before and during the test and that sufficient time is given to each child. - Parents' Education: Following information regarding parents education will also be recorded - Total number of Children - Whether mother & father have gone to school? - Mother & Father's education (Highest class completed)
+Ensure that the child is comfortable before and during the test and that sufficient time is given to each child. - Parents' Education: Following information regarding parents education will also be recorded - Total number of children - Whether mother and/or father have gone to school? - Mother and/or father's education (highest class completed) - Do not take information if the father is dead.